JaredDyreson/Thin-Mint/README.md

 - Tell fstab where all of the drives are
 - Setting the correct timezone
 - Only using English locales
-- Setting hostname and the ability to ping yourself ;P
+- Setting hostname and the ability to ping yourself
 - Installing GRUB
 - Internet persistence using dhcpcd
 - Unmounting and rebooting